Joshua Yuan (engineer)

 Joshua Yuan is a scientist and engineer in sustainable technology development.
 He is the chair and the Lucy & Stanley Lopata Professor in the Department of Energy, Environmental, and Chemical Engineering in the McKelvey School of Engineering at Washington University in St. Louis.
+He is also the Director and Principal Investigator for Carbon Utilization Redesign for Biomanufacturing National Science Foundation Engineering Research Center.
 Previously, he was a faculty member at Texas A&M University since 2008, served as the director for the Synthetic and Systems Biology Innovation Hub since 2015, and was appointed as the chair for Synthetic Biology and Renewable Products in 2018.
+Yuan became a fellow of Royal Society of Chemistry in 2022.
+He became an American Association for the Advancement of Science (AAAS) fellow in 2026.

 Early life and education

 Yuan completed his Bachelor of Science degree in biology from Fudan University in 1997 before moving to the United States for his graduate degrees.
 He then completed his Master of Science degree in plant sciences from the University of Arizona in 2001 and his PhD in plants, insects, and soils with a focus on functional genomics from the University of Tennessee in 2007.
 Yuan minored in international economics for his undergraduate study and statistics in his PhD study.